aramis-lab/leaspy/docs/algorithms.md

 from leaspy.models import LogisticModel
 ```

-We need to specify the arguments `name`, `dimension` (the number of features $K$ in your dataset) and the `obs_models` (valid choices for the logistic model are 'gaussian-diagonal' to estimate one noise coefficient per feature or 'gaussian-scalar' to estimate one noise coefficient for all the features).
+We need to specify the arguments `name`, `dimension` (the number of outcomes $K$ in your dataset) and the `obs_models` (valid choices for the logistic model are 'gaussian-diagonal' to estimate one noise coefficient per outcome or 'gaussian-scalar' to estimate one noise coefficient for all the outcomes).
 When we fit a multivariate model we also need to specify `source_dimension` that corresponds to the degrees of freedom of intermarker spacing parameters.
 We refer you to the [mathematical background section](./mathematics.md#individual-trajectory--spatial-random-effects) for more details.
-We generally suggest a number of sources close to the square root of the number of features ($\sqrt{dimension}$).
+We generally suggest a number of sources close to the square root of the number of outcomes ($\sqrt{dimension}$).

 You can also add a `seed` or control other arguments for the output and the logs like `save_periodicity`, `path`, etc.